-As with Sonos’ other soundbars, the Arc can be upgraded using two standalone Sonos speakers for the rear channels and a Sonos Sub for the bass.
+As with Sonos’ other soundbars, the Arc can be upgraded using two standalone Sonos speakers for the rear channels and one or two Sonos Subs for the bass.
 To upgrade, you need to choose the right speakers.

 The main restriction is that any additional Sonos speakers you choose must run the Sonos S2 operating system.
 For the Sonos Sub, you can use any model, as the Gen 1 and Gen 2 models are upgradeable, and the new Gen 3 product exclusively runs S2.
 If you buy the new Sonos Sub, that’s an extra £699 to factor into the cost.

 For rear speakers, you’ve got a more limited selection of products.
 You can run any two identical products as the rear speakers, but choice is important.